elankath/minkapi/README.md

-# Mimas
+# Kasmim

-Mimas is a K8S Mimic API Server - lean implementation that can mimic the kubernetes API server
+Kasmim is the Kubernetes API Server Mimic - lean implementation that can mimic the kubernetes API server.
+Primarily meant to satisfy the kubernetes API server and the kubernetes Cluster Autoscaler.

 > [!NOTE]
 > This is WIP prototype.
 DO NOT USE!